erjosito/ansible-azure-lab/README.md

 On the other side, and probably more importantly, you can use Ansible in order to manage the configuration of all your virtual machines in Azure.
 Whether you have one VM or one thousand, Ansible will discover all of them (with its dynamic inventory functionality) and apply any playbooks that you have defined, making server management at scale much easier.

+Lastly, by automating periodic execution of Ansible playbooks you can make sure that the configuration of Azure resources (including guest OS configuration) matches the desired state defined in Ansible playbooks, and optionally in Azure ARM templates.
+And all that without installing any agent, due to the agentless nature of Ansible.

-All in all, the purpose of this lab is showing to Ansible admins that they can use the same tools in Azure as in their on-premises systems.
+All in all, the ultimate purpose of this lab is proving to Ansible admins that you can use the same tools in Azure as in your on-premises systems.

 # End the lab <a name="end"></a>